lvh/lvh.github.io/talks.md

 (B-KUL-H0S01A), which is a part of the Master of Engineering degree.
-Thanks to professor [Frank Piessens](https://cs.kuleuven.be/~frank/) for the opportunity to give this lecture in his class, and Thomas Goossens of [BeClojure](http://beclojure.org/) for the organization.
+Thanks to professor [Frank Piessens](https://cs.kuleuven.be/~frank/) for the opportunity to give this lecture in his class, and Thomas Goossens of [BeClojure](http://beclojure.org/) for organizing the event.

 [Slides (HTML)](//www.lvh.io/ClojureIntro),
 [source repo](https://github.com/lvh/ClojureIntro).
 This is a